kuttaineh/ztt/README.md

 ![Git for Windows](gitforwindows.png)

-To run on Linux, MacOS, or Git for Windows terminal type:
+To run in a Linux, MacOS, or Git for Windows Bash terminal type:
 ```
 ztt
 ```